roquegv/Silent-Print-ERPNext/README.md

 }
 ```

-This creates a custom button and send the print order to the bridge, via web socket.
+This creates a two custom buttons that send the print order to the bridge, via web socket.
+Notice that you can send the order to any printer with any print format.

 ## Comming features
 1. Print to multiple printers at the same time